vidyar/shippabledocs1/sources/samples/python.rst

       email:
        - exampleone@org.com

-Enable the repo Python-buildsample and run it using Ubuntu minion.
-Once the build finishes execution, you can check for the console output, test and codecoverage results on the respective builds page.
+Enable the repo Python-buildsample and run it using an Ubuntu minion.
+Once the build finishes execution, you can check for the console output, test and codecoverage results on the respective build's page.